shamshadkhan/sms/README.md

 # sms

-Description: Its a wireframe for School Managment System Done in PHP, HTML, CSS,
+Description: Its a wireframe for School Managment System Done in PHP, HTML, CSS.
+Itshas 4 main panel Student, Teacher, Admin and Library

 Procedure:
 1. Make sure the xampp is installed